stefek99/Angular-ES6-class-coding-exercise/ENHANCEMENTS.md

 (tempted to make it a separate app so the code is not visible to the users)

 On the other hand Firebase rules are making it secure!

+KNOWN BUGS:
+* Editing data that is out of...
+Check edit mode... || editmode!!! (easy, one line fix)